Road Trips from Washington D.C.: Eastern Panhandle

 Visit Shepherdstown, West Virginia’s oldest town, and bask in the beauty of a place nestled right along the banks of the Potomac River.
 With a vibrant nightlife atmosphere, award-winning restaurants, local art and music and theatrical performances.
 Shepherdstown is sure to have something for everyone to appreciate.

 Overlooking the Potomac River, The Bavarian Inn has been pampering its guests with relaxing getaway spots, gourmet meals and the finest comforts for over 40 years.
-This 11-acre award-winning European-inspired resort provides world-class food, timeless elegance and unmatched service.
+This 11-acre award-winning European-inspired resort earned praise from Washingtonian Magazine for its world-class food, timeless elegance and unmatched service.
 Take a dip in the infinity pool overlooking the river or sample a craft-made brew, from the on-site brewery.

 Just minutes away, Harpers Ferry National Historical Park is a must-see location during your visit.
 Harpers Ferry is historically known for being raided in 1859 by American abolitionist John Brown, who attempted to use the town as a base for a slave revolt.
 During the time of this raid, the state was still a part of Virginia.
 At the park, visitors can immerse themselves in the history and natural beauty of old buildings, scenic hiking trails and so much more.
 It is recommended that you take one of the free shuttles from the park’s Visitors Center down into the town, as parking options are limited.